Hillaal/Software-for-Hardware-Interfacing/Labs/lab 3/README.md

 # Interfacing with Led

-getting introduced to GPIO with a simple code to blink led
+getting introduced to STM32F401CC GPIO registers with a simple code to blink led